TheRedSpy15/WhoIsHome/README.md

 my driveway.
 Each car also has it's own cascade classifier.

 This Python script relays information on the precense of each car, along with the car owner name, to a MySQL database.
 Of which will be used as a source of data for a web server built with Go.
-The server will have a single page with the information of the cars displayed on it.
+The server will have a single page displaying who is home, based on the presence of their car.

 Furthermore, the server will have it's own Restful API.
 For use with a mobile app.
 Currently only an android app (Java) is planned.
 But an IOS version is foreseeable.
 This has many possibilities.
 From notifications, to keeping a log.